Chancellor Meisha Porter

-Edie Sharp is Chancellor Richard Carranza’s Chief of Staff.
-In that role, Edie manages day-to-day operations within the Chancellor’s executive office, developing and implementing the goals and objectives of the DOE while serving as a key policy advisor to the Chancellor.
+Edie Sharp is Chancellor Richard Carranza’s Chief Strategy Officer.
+In that role, Edie is leading significant strategic projects, including reopening planning for the nation’s largest school district.
 Edie is also chief liaison to City Hall.
 Edie previously served as Deputy Chief of Staff to former Chancellor Carmen Fariña.
 Before joining the DOE in 2016, Edie was a Senior Policy Advisor to First Deputy Mayor Anthony Shorris, focusing on the Department of Education, the Office of Labor Relations, and the City University of New York.
 Before that, she was a Special Assistant to Mayor Bill de Blasio and a Senior Policy Associate in the Office of the Public Advocate.
 Edie has also worked as a field researcher in Uganda, where she partnered with community leaders to support the development of local affordable housing.

 Deputy Chancellor of School Planning and Development, Karin Goldmark